 #22 of 32 Places to Visit in Indore

 At a distance of 9 km from Bamniya Kund, and 41 km from Indore Junction, Choral Dam is an earthen dam situated at Mhow near Indore, Madhya Pradesh.
 It is one of the ideal places to visit near Indore for a picnic.

 Choral Dam was built across the Choral river, a tributary of the holy Narmada River.
 This dam water is mainly used for irrigation as well as drinking purposes.
 A large number of lush green trees and small hills surround the place making it even more attractive.
 Sunrises and sunsets are quite beautiful at the dam when different hues of the sky make for an amazing backdrop for the lush green trees.

 Choral Dam is the perfect place to spend some time relaxing and unwinding.
 The clear blue water, lush green trees, and the endless cloudy sky provide a great backdrop to have a picnic.
-You can sit by this enchanting water body with your feet dangling in the cool water and enjoy a scrumptious meal in the lap of nature, a perfect .....
+You can sit by this enchanting water body with your feet dangling in the cool water and enjoy a scrumptious meal in the lap of .....